-Tom Hiddleston Auditioned To Play Thor & There's A Video To Prove It
+Tom Hiddleston Spent Months Auditioning To Play Thor & Here's A Video To Prove It

 Another Marvel key player could have wielded the God of Thunder’s signature hammer.
 Tom Hiddleston revealed that his first Thor audition wasn’t for the role of Loki.
 Instead, he initially auditioned for the titular role of the God of Thunder before it ultimately went to Chris Hemsworth.
 During an appearance on the Tonight Show Starring Jimmy Fallon on Nov.
 25, Hiddleston recounted his three-month audition process for the first film and revealed that the casting team had been searching for unestablished actors at the time.